Randy McNally: Personal life

 McNally is Roman Catholic.
 He and his wife, Janice, have two daughters.

 In February 2023, McNally underwent emergency heart surgery after having symptoms of an irregular heartbeat.
 Doctors at Vanderbilt University Medical Center installed a pacemaker for McNally.
 He returned to the Tennessee Senate one week later.

 Instagram controversy

 In March 2023, it was reported McNally had used his verified Instagram account to ‘like’ and comment on sexually suggestive social media posts on the Instagram account of a 20-year-old gay man.
-Various LGBT groups criticized McNally and accused him of hypocrisy, due to his support for socially conservative laws, including Tennessee Senate Bill 3.
-A spokesman for McNally stated he “enjoys interacting with constituents and Tennesseans of all religions, backgrounds and orientations on social media" and "has no intention of stopping."
+Various LGBT groups criticized McNally and accused him of hypocrisy, due to his support for socially conservative laws, including the Tennessee Adult Entertainment Act.
+A spokesman for McNally stated he "enjoys interacting with constituents and Tennesseans of all religions, backgrounds and orientations on social media" and "has no intention of stopping".

-About a week later, state Rep. Todd Warner (R-Chapel Hill) released a statement calling on McNally to step down and accusing him of being a predator.
-Warner, who is in a separate chamber (the House) from McNally, was asked by reporters why he released the statement.
-He responded, “You can tell.”
+About a week later, state Rep. Todd Warner released a statement calling on McNally to step down and accusing him of being a predator.
+A meeting of the Senate GOP caucus voted to retain McNally as speaker.